Udayraj123/DBMSLab-CS345/A4 - Time tables/Readme.md

-#How to use
+# How to use
 source loadAll.sql

-#TODO
+# TODO
-[] Restore the ignored ME654 to demonstrate insert errors (See below) [-] Handle "Other than Thursday" type cases (Ignored previously)
+[ ] Restore the ignored ME654 to demonstrate insert errors (See below) [-] Handle "Other than Thursday" type cases (Ignored previously) [ ] Check - courses with A1,etc instead of K slot
+[ ] Can you generate any useful visuals?

-#Notes made during processing
+# Notes made during processing
 /*
 CSV files-
 They have different formats, hence they have to be manually rearranged to follow a standard format.